Drawing lines in canvas

 To change the shape we assign the lineCap attribute with the value round, square or butt (no end) which is the default.

-We will try the three values: butt in green, square in blue, round in red.
+In the demo we will try the three values: butt in green, square in blue, round in red.

 Canvas requires a modern browser: Chrome, Firefox, IE9, Safari.